Prosthodontic

 Check out Mr Bur Prosthodontic bur collection.
 This page includes all diamond burs and carbide burs.
 Cover range from all crown preparation burs, crown removing burs and occlusal burs.

-The #1 Best Super Fine Finishing Torpedo Diamond Bur FG.
+The #1 Best Gold Taper Round End Diamond Bur Short FG.
 Mr Bur offers the best online dental burs and is a Better Choice than Meisinger, Mani, Shofu, Eagle Dental, Trihawk, Suitable for Dental Cases.

-The Best 5 variants of the Super Fine Finishing Torpedo Diamond Bur FG.
+These are six variants of the #1 Best Gold Taper Round End Diamond Bur Short FG.
 Mr Bur offers the best online dental burs and is a Better Choice than Meisinger, Mani, Shofu, Eagle Dental, Trihawk, Suitable for Dental Cases.
-The dental bur head sizes shown here are 0.8mm, 1.0mm, 1.2mm, 1.4mm, and 1.6mm
+The dental bur head sizes shown here are 1.4mm, 1.6mm, and 1.8mm

 The #1 Best Super Fine Finishing Taper Round End Diamond Bur FG.
 Mr Bur offers the best online dental burs and is a Better Choice than Meisinger, Mani, Shofu, Eagle Dental, Trihawk, Suitable for Dental Cases